ruru-o/ruru-opt/README.md

 # Catnip Lowest Latency Power Plan

-The **Catnip Lowest Latency Power Plan** is designed for tasks requiring low latency, such as gaming or real-time applications.
-It disables energy-saving features to prioritize performance.
+The **Catnip Lowest Latency Power Plan** disables all energy-saving features to prioritize performance, reducing micro-latencies at the cost of higher power consumption.

 > [!NOTE]
 > This power plan is best suited for desktop systems where power usage is not a concern.